jporonovich/VicesAndEconomics/README.md

 *The 'purpose' of the project is to demonstrate my skills with **R & Python**.
 The 'subject' or 'premise' of this project, is to study the correlation between economic recessions and the use of vices such as tobacco and alcohol.*
 <br />
-Note that this is an ongoing project.
+Note, this is an ongoing project.
 I try to get in a few hours a week.
 <br />

   * Automate Data Cleansing **'Python'** <br />